 How to Dry Brine Turkey

-Have you learned how to try dry-brine a turkey yet?
-Whether you need a fool-proof roast turkey recipe for Christmas or Thanksgiving, dry-brining is your key to perfectly moist turkey with crispy, golden brown skin.
-You only need a few dry-brine ingredients for a simple roast turkey recipe that will stun everyone.
+Have you learned how to try to dry brine a turkey yet?
+Whether you need a fool-proof roast turkey recipe for Christmas or Thanksgiving, dry brining is your key to perfectly moist turkey with crispy, golden brown skin.
+You only need a few dry brine ingredients for a simple roast turkey recipe that will stun everyone.

-Dry-brining is truly a godsend technique for roasting a whole turkey.
+Dry brining is truly a godsend technique if you’re looking for an easy roast turkey recipe.
 If you’re intimidated by wet brines or don’t want to fuss with a wet brine bag, dry brine is the way to go.
 It’s a set-and-forget process that works exceptionally well for any sized turkey.

-Below you’ll get a few pointers, like what ingredients you need for the dry-brine and how long to dry-brine a turkey, along with a complete recipe for my best dry-brine turkey recipe.
+Below, you’ll get a few pointers, like what ingredients you need for the dry brine, how long it takes to dry brine a turkey, and a complete recipe for my best dry brine turkey recipe.

 When cooking a turkey, usually, the first point of anxiety comes from the timing of everything.
-If you’re worried about how long it takes to dry-brine the turkey, you do have a pretty flexible window of 24–72 hours.
-Do not dry-brine for less than 24 hours if at all possible!
-I typically dry-brine for 48 hours.
+If you’re worried about how long it takes to dry brine the turkey, you do have a pretty flexible window of 12–72 hours.
+Do not dry brine for less than 24 hours if at all possible!
+I typically dry brine for 36 to 48 hours.

 Now that your ingredients are sorted, it’s time to prep the bird!
 When I say dry brining is EASY, I mean it.
 It is such a fool-proof technique, and you’ll absolutely love it.